The Real Story of Roanoke Virginia - The History of My New Home Town

 Dear Henry,

-There has been so much going on, with my trip to Washington DC (twice) and a journey back to my childhood city, that I haven't had the opportunity to tell you about my new hometown, Roanoke, Virginia.
+With my trip to Washington, D.C. (twice) and a journey back to my childhood city, I haven't had the opportunity to tell you about my new hometown, Roanoke, Virginia.

-I should probably start by mentioning that Roanoke, Virginia is not the location of the Lost Colony of Roanoke.
-The Lost Colony of Roanoke is about 300 miles southeast, on an island, and in North Carolina.
+I should mention that Roanoke, Virginia, is not the location of the Lost Colony of Roanoke.
+The Lost Colony of Roanoke is located approximately 300 miles southeast of the mainland, on an island, in North Carolina.

 In fact, Roanoke wasn't even called Roanoke until 1882.

-The city is located in the valley between the Allegheny and the Blue Ridge Mountains and, historically, has always been something of a crossroads.
-In pre-colonial days, the area was a stopping point along a Native American trail system that I've heard called "The Great War Path," "The Seneca Trail," or "The Indian Trail," which runs the length of the valley.
-The route is still used today and is now US Highway 11, or Lee Highway.
-Within the area are several easy passes through the Allegheny and the Blue Ridge Mountains, tons of ore (iron, lead, and zinc) in the foothills of the mountains, and plenty of natural springs and rivers throughout the valley.
-The area springs, with their high mineral and salt content, created a lot of salt licks and brought a lot of game.
-As a result, the area has always been a very attractive place to restock on a long journey.
+The city is situated in the valley between the Allegheny and Blue Ridge Mountains, and historically, it has always been a crossroads.
+In pre-colonial times, the area served as a stopping point along a Native American trail system known as "The Great War Path," "The Seneca Trail," or "The Indian Trail," which runs the length of the valley.
+The route is still in use today and is now designated as US Highway 11, also known as the Lee Highway.
+Within the area are several easy passes through the Allegheny and Blue Ridge Mountains, abundant ore (including iron, lead, and zinc) in the foothills of the mountains, and numerous natural springs and rivers throughout the valley.
+The area's springs, with their high mineral and salt content, created numerous salt licks and attracted a wide variety of game.
+As a result, the area has always been a beautiful place to rest and replenish on a long journey.

-Euro-American exploration didn't really reach the valley until 1726, more than 100 years after the settlement of Jamestown, with Thomas Marlin, a peddler, and John Salling, a weaver, the first two "white men" to enter the area.
+Euro-American exploration did not reach the valley until 1726, more than 100 years after the settlement of Jamestown.
+Thomas Marlin, a peddler, and John Salling, a weaver, were the first two "white men" to enter the area.

 It went badly.